haenaylee/haenaylee.github.io/_posts/2024-11-05-workphilosophy.md

 tabs: true
 ---

-<a href='https://paulgraham.com/greatwork.html'>"How to Do Great Work"</a> by Paul Graham is a great read and guide that I try to adhere to.
+<a href='https://paulgraham.com/greatwork.html'>"How to Do Great Work"</a> by Paul Graham is a wonderful guide that I try to adhere to.

 My work style and communication preferences - coming soon.